 And I think you will appreciate why that is in a moment, but I want to bring Boltzmann's law to bear on the issue of electronic structure in extended networks, like we are talking about today.

 In materials like the ones I have drawn over here, the ability to conduct electricity is related to the probability of electrons being in the conduction band.

-The gap for diamond is kilojoules per mole, for silicon 117 kilojoules per mole and for germanium 66 kilojoules per mole.
+The gap for diamond is kilojoules per mole, for silicon, 117 kilojoules per mole, and for germanium, 66 kilojoules per mole.

 And here is the number of electrons per centimeter cubed in the material in the conduction band.

-And, based on this large energy gap in the diamond structure, this value is on the order of 10 to the minus 27th.
+And, based on this large energy gap in the diamond structure, this value is on the order of 10^-27.

 And, having said that, we need to talk about the different types of materials that we can have.

 I want you to understand the difference between intrinsic and extrinsic semiconductors.